-110. The Developer shall install all underground utilities (including sewers, water, storm drains, and joint trench) along the entire extent of the project road to the easterly boundary for possible future extension.

-111. Prior to approval of the final map, the Developer shall agree to financially participate, on a fair share basis as determined by the City, in a funding program to design, install, and/or upgrade any downstream sewers serving the MCRSP area.
-If the funding program has been established prior to the approval of the final map, payment of the Developer's share shall be made prior to approval of the final map.

-112. Sanitary sewers shall have a maximum depth of 10 feet from finished grade to invert.

-- 113. The Developer shall connect to the sanitary sewer system, obtain applicable permits, and pay applicable fees required by the City of Concord Public Works Department. - 114.
-The width of access and maintenance easements for underground facilities shall be twice the depth of the facility with a minimum width of 10 feet. - 115.
-Underground facilities crossing lots shall be located in flat portions of the lots, not within slope areas. - 116.
-Street lights shall be provided on the project road.
-Street light standards and photometrics showing levels of illumination shall be submitted for the review and approval of the Community Development Department.
-"Cut-off' fixtures and downward-oriented fixtures shall be used to minimize spillover of lighting into residences. - 117.
-Street lighting shall be installed and activated prior to occupancy of the first residence. - 118.
-Developer shall pay for the cost of installation, activation, and electrical usage until final acceptance of subdivision improvements by the City Council. - 119.
-The Developer shall prepare a construction traffic plan for the review and approval of the City Engineer which addresses the following issues: - All construction traffic associated with the development of the proposed subdivision safely enters and exits the site from Marsh Creek Road. - b) Warning devices (e.g., mobile reader boards) shall be located east and west of the project site entrance to alert motorists of turning movements by construction vehicles. - 120.
-The Developer is obligated to construct all street improvements and utilities (including, but not limited to, sanitary sewer, storm drain, and joint trench) in the project road from Marsh Creek Road to the project's easterly boundary.
+- 108. The Developer shall install all underground utilities (including sewers, water, storm drains, and joint trench) along the entire extent of the Project road to the easterly boundary for possible future extension. - 109.
+Prior to approval of the Final Map, the Developer shall agree to financially participate, on a fair share basis as determined by the City of Concord, in a funding program to design, install, and/or upgrade any downstream sewers serving the MCRSP area.
+If the funding program has been established prior to the approval of the Final Map, payment of the Developer's share shall be made prior to approval of the Final Map. - 110.
+Sanitary sewers shall have a maximum depth of 10 feet from finished grade to invert, or as approved by City Engineer and City of Concord. - 111.
+The Developer shall connect to the sanitary sewer system, obtain applicable permits, and pay applicable fees required by the City of Concord. - 112.
+The width of access and maintenance easements for underground facilities shall be twice the depth of the facility with a minimum width of 10 feet. - 113.
+Underground facilities crossing Lots shall be located in flat portions of the Lots, not within slope areas. - 114.
+If not already a part of the City's existing Citywide Street Light Assessment District, the Developer shall annex into the Street Light Assessment District. - 115.
+Street lights shall be provided on the Project road.
+Street light standards and photometrics showing levels of illumination shall be submitted for the review and approval of the Community Development Department. - 116.
+Street lighting shall be installed and activated prior to occupancy of the first residence. - 117.
+Developer shall pay for the cost of installation, activation, and electrical usage until final acceptance of subdivision improvements by the City Council.
+After acceptance of the subdivision approvements by the City Council, the HOA shall be responsible. - 118.
+The Developer shall prepare a construction traffic plan for the review and approval of the City Engineer which addresses the following issues: - a.
+All construction traffic associated with the development of the proposed subdivision safely enters and exits the site from Marsh Creek Road. - b.
+Warning devices (e.g., mobile reader boards) shall be located east and west of the Project site entrance to alert motorists of turning movements by construction vehicles. - 119.
+The Developer is obligated to construct all street improvements and utilities (including, but not limited to, sanitary sewer, storm drain, and joint trench) in the Project road from Marsh Creek Road to the Project's easterly boundary.
 To avoid grading or the construction of improvements on the adjoining property to the east, the proposed grading and improvements may be shortened the least amount possible.
-That is, grading shall commence no further than 3 feet from the project boundary. - 121.
-Prior to filing of the final map, the Developer shall provide an interest-bearing, non-refundable cash deposit or cash bond, in an amount to be determined by the City Engineer, for use by the City in the completion of the improvements as shown on the tentative map at some undetermined time in the future.
+That is, grading shall commence no further than 3 feet from the Project boundary. - 120.
+Prior to filing of the Final Map, the Developer shall enter into a Subdivision Improvement Agreement, provide a performance bond in an amount and type to be determined by the City Engineer, for use by the City to ensure the completion of the applicable improvements as determined by the City Engineer.